RenderKit/oidn/README.md

 Supported data formats, i.e., valid constants of type `OIDNFormat`.

-## Filter
+## Filters

-Filters are the main objects in Intel Open Image Denoise that are responsible for the actual denoising.
+Filters are the main objects in Open Image Denoise that are responsible for the actual denoising.
 The library ships with a collection of filters which are optimized for different types of images and use cases.
 To create a filter object, call

 ``` cpp
 OIDNFilter oidnNewFilter(OIDNDevice device, const char* type);